juergenweb/FrontendForms/README.md

 A module for ProcessWire to create and validate forms on the frontend easily using the [Valitron](https://github.com/vlucas/valitron) library.

-> ⚠️ Beta state: This module was created over 1 year ago and works on my installations, but needs to be tested carefully by a larger community, before using it on live sites.

 ## Highlights
 1. Simple form creation